spxak1/weywot/guides/f40-sdboot-with-boot.md

 ### EDK2 Works!

-There is more to EDK2 than its ext4 driver, but that's what we're after here.
+There is more to EDK2 than its ext4 driver.
+You also get the uefi shell tools with it.
+Not required here but I mention it anyway.

 Install with:
 ~~~